tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 In the ``densities`` section the ``type`` parameter again decides on the parameters.
 The type ``uniform`` only needs a ``value`` parameter with a density compatible quantity.
 The type ``branch85_w7`` uses a seven-order polynomial fit to the W7 model and is parametrised by time since explosion.
 The parameters ``time_0`` and ``density_coefficient`` are set to sensible defaults and should not be changed.
-The physics of these density models are further discussed in :ref:`model`.
+The physics of these density models is further discussed in :ref:`model`.

 .. jsonschema:: ../schemas/model_definitions.yml#/definitions/density/branch85_w7